HirotheChamp/FirstRate/README.md

 ## Room for Improvement

-Project is not yet completed
+Project is not yet completed, CSS could use some fine tuning

 <hr></hr>